angular/material-start/README.md

 *  `hide-gt-sm` and `$mdMedia('gt-sm')`
 *  `$mdSidenav` and `$mdMedia`

-we have quickly created an application that not only responds to size changes but also adapts to breakpoint triggers.
+We have quickly created an application that not only responds to size changes but also adapts to breakpoint triggers.

 ```js
 function UserController( userService, $mdBottomSheet, $mdSidenav ) {